crmackay/med.hbsgrupos.org/_posts/2014-03-02-symposium-materials.md

 comments: true
 ---

 Materials &mdash; presentations and videos &mdash; have been posted.
-You can find them in the [here](../../../documents/meetings/2014-02-08-batey-symposium/)
+You can find them in the Documnets section [here](../../../documents/meetings/2014-02-08-batey-symposium/)